-With unbundled, flat fee work, the attorney will consult or draft without formally getting onto a court case.
-In essence, the client pays as he or she goes, without being formally bound by a contract.
-However, keep in mind that with unbundled, flat fee services, that attorney is still bound to rules regarding attorney-client privilege and confidentiality.
+With unbundled services, whether flat fee or hourly billed, the attorney will consult or draft without formally getting onto a court case.
+In essence, the client pays as he or she goes, without being formally bound by a contract beyond for the piecework to be performed.
+However, keep in mind that with unbundled, flat fee or hourly billed services, that attorney is still bound to rules regarding attorney-client privilege and confidentiality.

-When a potential new client calls or emails, an attorney from Plog & Stein will always be happy to talk to the person for a few minutes to understand the posturing of the case and issues, as well as to provide insights as to what legal options or relief are available.
+- Consultation Policy: When a potential new client calls or emails, an attorney from Plog & Stein will always be happy to talk to the person for a few minutes to understand the posturing of the case and issues, as well as to provide insights as to what legal options or relief are available.
 For further, more in-depth analysis or discussion of a case, a potential client will need to come in for a first meeting or “consultation” session (which can also be done by telephone).
 If Plog & Stein is formally retained to enter onto or start a court case at the time of the consultation session, the fee for the consultation will be credited towards the retainer.
+For example, if a potential client comes in for a consultation session and pays the required $200, then decides to formally retain the firm to start their new divorce, then only $2800 additional would need to be paid to get them to the $2500 full retainer.
 For stand-alone consultation or advice sessions, in which formal representation in court does not ensue, we charge a discounted rate for the first hour, as set forth above in the Flat Fee Billing section.

-Bills are generated monthly, generally between the 1st and 10th day of the month.
+- Billing: Bills are generated monthly, generally between the 1st and 15th day of the month.
 Billing, payment terms, billing terms will be as per the contract signed with Plog & Stein.